Treatment of Del(5q) Myelodysplastic Syndrome with All-Trans-Retinoic Acid and Tocopherol-Alpha

 TLDR The treatment was not recommended due to limited effectiveness and significant side effects.

-The study investigated the efficacy and safety of all-trans-retinoic acid (ATRA) combined with tocopherol-α in 29 patients with low/intermediate-1 risk myelodysplastic syndromes (MDS) and isolated del(5q).
-The treatment resulted in significant side effects, with 86% of patients experiencing adverse events, including serious ones like skin reactions and conjunctivitis.
-Only 1 patient (3%) achieved a major erythroid response, and 4 patients (14%) had a minor response, but no cytogenetic responses were observed.
-The study concluded that the combination of ATRA and tocopherol-α was not recommended for treating del(5q) MDS due to limited efficacy and significant side effects.
+The study investigated the efficacy and safety of all-trans-retinoic acid (ATRA) combined with tocopherol-α in treating 29 patients with low/intermediate-1 risk myelodysplastic syndromes (MDS) with isolated del(5q).
+The treatment showed limited success, with only 1 patient (3%) achieving a major erythroid response and 4 patients (14%) achieving a minor response.
+No cytogenetic responses were observed, and there was no significant improvement in quality of life.
+A high incidence of side effects was reported, including skin reactions, conjunctivitis, and headaches, leading to treatment discontinuation in some cases.
+The study concluded that this combination therapy was not recommended for del(5q) MDS.

 Discuss this study in the Community →